-Detailed Objective, Scope, and Methodology
+Detailed Objectives, Scope, and Methodology

-The overall objective of this review was to determine whether the IRS improperly withheld information requested in writing based on FOIA1 exemption (b)(3), in conjunction with I.R.C. § 6103,2 and/or FOIA exemption (b)(7) or by replying that responsive records were not available or did not exist.
-To accomplish this objective, we:
+The overall objectives of this audit were to determine whether the IRS improperly withheld information requested by taxpayers in writing, based on FOIA1 exemption (b)(3), in conjunction with I.R.C. § 6103, and/or FOIA exemption (b)(7) or by replying that responsive records were not available.
+Specifically, this included determining whether the IRS had adequate and effective policies and procedures to ensure that all of these requests were processed timely and information was not improperly withheld.
+In addition, we determined whether IRS disclosure officers erroneously disclosed sensitive taxpayer information when responding to written FOIA, Privacy Act, 2 or I.R.C. § 6103 information requests.
+To accomplish these objectives, we: